 For some alternative meal ideas, you might enjoy tacos (bring shells, toss it in a bag of Fritos or throw on top of some chips for nachos), burritos (our Southwest Chicken and Rice goes great in a tortilla), chili dogs, hamburgers (pre-formed patties are the easiest), sloppy joes, or a one-pan skillet with sausage and sweet potatoes.
 And with a dutch oven, there are tons of amazing dutch oven camp food recipes you can make.

+Also check out this huge list of camping meal ideas if you're looking for more!
 And of course, don’t forget the marshmallows, graham crackers, and skewers for s’mores to keep all of the campers happy!